ericyork/eg_broken/readme.md

 + Use the display property to set the display of the nav element to "flex" to lay out the main menu in a horizontal row, and use the justify-content property to distribute the links with space-between.

++ There's a weird bit of extra space above the nav, preventing the nav from being flush with the top of the browser window.
+Find out where that space is coming from and get rid of it.
+(Hint: use the browser's inspector and the layout panel to view box model of each element, starting at the top and moving down).

 + Use left and right auto margin to center both the header and article sections horizontally on the page.

 + Horizontally center the header h1 elements and use the font and text-transform properties to visually distinguish class .small from the other h1.
 Try to set it to 900-weight, Lato font (with a sans-serif fallback), in all caps.
 It should probably also be smaller in size.